Nick Dranias is a policy advisor and research fellow for The Heartland Institute.

-Dranias also serves as an expert and Speaker's Bureau member with the Federalist Society, a Law and Civil Liberties Speaker for Students for Liberty, a Council of Scholars member with Compact for America Educational Foundation, as well as an Advisory Council member for Our America Initiative.
+Dranias serves as NeWay Capital LLC’s General Counsel, handling all corporate legal matters.
+Prior to this, he was Senior Litigation Counsel with the Government Accountability & Special Litigation Unit of the Arizona Attorney General.
+He also serves as Policy Advisor and Research Fellow with the Heartland Institute, as an expert and Speaker’s Bureau member with the Federalist Society, a Law and Civil Liberties Speaker for Students for Liberty, a Council of Scholars member with Compact for America Educational Foundation, as well as an Adjunct Instructor teaching Business Ethics and Law at Grand Canyon University.

 Dranias’ speaking topics include:

 •Trump the Court: What a 6-3 Originalist Court Could Mean for the Second Amendment, Free Speech, the Administrative State and Civil Rights.

 • A Disney World of Capitalism!
 How to Give Your Community the Power to Choose the State-of-the-Art in Limited Government and Free Market Public Policy Today.

 • The “Dark Money” Witch Hunt versus Free Speech

 • BBATF vs Compact for America vs Convention of States: What are the Actual Strengths and Weaknesses of the Various Article V Convention Efforts?